Backbase/backbase-openapi-tools/README.md

 It currently consists of

-* RAML 1.0 Converter to OpenAPI 3.0
 * Create Diff Report between 2 OpenAPI versions of the same spec (Based on https://github.com/quen2404/openapi-diff)
 * Decompose Transformer to remove Composed Schemas from OpenAPI specs to aid in code generators
 * Case Transformer to see how your API looks like when going from camelCase to snake_case  (transforms examples too)
 * [Code Generator](boat-maven-plugin/README.md) based on [openapi-generator.tech](https://openapi-generator.tech/) with optimized templates and fixes.
-* Lint mojo based on Zalando Zally API Guidelines
+* Lint mojo based on Zalando Zally and Backbase API

 The project is very much Work In Progress and will be published on maven central when considered ready enough.